 I share the intuition of many Americans that there is something very wrong with a society in which peace is supposed to be achieved by each individual's fear of every other's capability for deadly force.
 I understand their appal at the gun rights pundits lining up on mainstream media after every atrocity to sombrely declare that the only solution to bad guys with guns is for good guys with guns to step up and volunteer to guard schools.
 This is not the kind of society I would want to live in either.

-But the problems with this society are not the actuarial risks it imposes on individuals, nor even the defiant take it or leave it attitude towards government associated with the second amendment.
-Rather it is the relations between citizens that suffer most in an armed society.
-This is a harm that at least a large proportion of believers in gun rights could be persuaded to take seriously, since it undermines the very integrity and resilience of society - and thus its independence of government - that is central to their political philosophy.
+But I do not think that what is wrong about an armed society is really captured by the actuarial risks it imposes on individuals.
+And I worry that the narrowness of the public health framing is crowding out powerful values arguments; for example about the damage that widespread civilian gun ownership inflicts on the civic virtues of a free society.
+This is a harm that at least a large proportion of believers in gun rights might be persuaded to take seriously, since it undermines the very integrity and resilience of society - and thus its independence of government - that is central to their political philosophy.

 Some gun control advocates may still be sceptical.
 Science already tells us the objective truth about the dangers of guns.
 Why give up that advantage to talk about differences of philosophical opinion on an equal footing with gun rights enthusiasts?
 I have argued that having science on your side may not be such a great political advantage if it narrows the kind of arguments you make and their appeal.
 It would do no harm and probably much good if at least some proponents of gun control added to the public health case by explaining why an unarmed America would be a better as well as a safer society.

 This essay was published in the Public Philosophy Journal 2(1) Spring 2019 (earlier versions appeared on 3 Quarks Daily and ABC's religion and ethics site).